 for download The files

-are available in: http://www.languages.dk/digital/index.html
+are available in: https://www.languages.dk/digital/index.html

 In the coming months